agentsmithsec/AI/README.md

-# AI Chatbot Security Lab
+# Project: build, attack and defend a mini AI chatbot Security Lab

 ## Goal
 - Build an AI chatbot using OpenAI API.